-Author has written 16 stories for Buffy X-overs, Buffy: The Vampire Slayer, Angel, Kolchak: The Night Stalker, Bridge to Terabithia, Bridge to Terabithia, Criminal Minds, Flashpoint, and Dirty Harry.
+Author has written 17 stories for Buffy X-overs, Buffy: The Vampire Slayer, Angel, Kolchak: The Night Stalker, Bridge to Terabithia, Bridge to Terabithia, Criminal Minds, Flashpoint, Dirty Harry, and Teletubbies.

 For more personal info, please visit my homepage.

 You should know that Tom isn't my real name.
 I took the pen name Mad Tom from a character in one of my fanfics, which I chose not to post on fanfic dot net but which can only be found my home page.
 (Follow the link to my home page here on this page if you want the full story.)
 The story was originally a crossover of The Wonder Years and Tour of Duty (the Vietnam War series); Mad Tom was originally Lieutenant Myron Goldman from Tour of Duty, who turns up as an ROTC instructor at the college where Kevin and Winnie from The Wonder Years end up going.
 But the backstories of the ToD characters didn't quite line up and I had to change the character names.
 Myron Goldman mutated into "Mad Tom" Ward, whose first and last names are actually the first and middle names of a Union Cavalry officer who was the highest-decorated soldier of the Civil War, and whose nickname had in turn been derived from an ROTC instructor at my own college whom we called "Mad Al".